tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 a process receives a precommit message with a (possibly empty) vote extension.

 * [**FinalizeBlock:**](./abci++_methods_002_draft.md#finalizeblock) It delivers a decided block to the Application.
 The Application must execute the transactions in the block in order and update its state accordingly.
-Cryptographic commitments to the block and transaction results, via the corresponding parameters in `ResponseFinalizeBlock` are included in the header of the next block.
+Cryptographic commitments to the block and transaction results, via the corresponding parameters in `ResponseFinalizeBlock`, are included in the header of the next block.
 Tendermint calls it when a new block is decided.

 ### Mempool methods